Watch and Listen: Understanding Audio-Visual-Speech Moments with Multimodal LLM: Experiments

 \subsection{Results and Analysis}

 \textbf{Superior Performance on Omni-Modal datasets.} We evaluate our performance on the proposed TriSense-2M dataset.
 As illustrated in Table~\ref{table:sc} and Table~\ref{table:mr}, TriSense consistently outperforms existing video LLMs across nearly all evaluated tasks.
 It also significantly surpasses latest omni-modal models like LongVALE~\cite{geng2024longvale} and Qwen2.5-Omni~\cite{Qwen2.5-Omni}, particularly in the audio-visual-speech (AVS) setting where all three modalities are leveraged.
-Due to page limitations, additional zero-shot performance results on the LongVALE benchmark are provided in the \textbf{Appendix}.

 We observe that the model shows slightly lower performance on visual-only moment retrieval compared to state-of-the-art vision models, which is likely due to its optimization for multimodal settings rather than visual-only scenario.
-Also, it is important to note that our model uses \textbf{only 64 input frames} during testing, compared to larger input sizes used in other models—such as \textbf{128 frames} in TRACE~\cite{guo2024trace} and \textbf{100 frames} in VTimeLLM~\cite{huang2023vtimellm}.
+Also, it is important to note that our model uses only 64 input frames during testing, compared to larger input sizes used in other models—such as 128 frames in TRACE~\cite{guo2024trace} and 100 frames in VTimeLLM~\cite{huang2023vtimellm}.
 Since TriSense-2M consists mostly of long videos, using fewer frames makes it more difficult for the model to achieve high accuracy in long-video moment retrieval tasks.
 When the videos become shorter or more frames are used, we gain better performances, this is also supported by the results in Table~\ref{tab:spec} and Table~\ref{table:abmr}.

+We also conduct experiments on the public Omni-Modal benchmark LongVALE~\cite{geng2024longvale}.
+LongVALE is designed for event understanding across vision, audio, and language modalities, comprising 105,000 omni-modal events with precise temporal annotations and relation-aware captions, collected from 8,400 high-quality long-form videos.
+The Omni-VTG and Omni-SC tasks named from the official report of LongVALE, which are the same as AVS-MR and AVS-SC in our paper.
+As summarized in Table~\ref{table:longvale}, our zero-shot performance on the Moment Retrieval task is comparable to LongVALE's performance, even though their model is trained on the same dataset.
+Although there is a larger gap in the Segment Captioning task, we believe this is due to pattern differences in captioning styles between our Segment Captioning training data and LongVALE’s Segment Captioning data.
+Such differences in caption patterns can lead to noticeable drops across all four evaluation metrics.